far.in.net

 About me

 Previously, I completed a Master of Computer Science degree at the University of Melbourne, with a thesis on lossless compression of neural networks, supervised by Daniel Murfet.
-During the degree I completed a virtual research internship at the Center for Human-compatible AI, studying reward learning theory with Adam Gleave and Joar Skalse.
+During the degree I completed a virtual research internship at the Center for Human-compatible AI studying reward learning theory with Adam Gleave and Joar Skalse, and I helped run a virtual AI safety reading group at metauni.
 I also completed an exchange semester at ETH Zürich.

-Before that, I worked as a tutor and lecturer at the University of Melbourne, for classes on programming, algorithmics, artificial intelligence, theoretical computer science, networks, and operating systems.
-I also completed a Bachelor of Science (taking these classes and others) shortly beforehand.
+Before that, I worked as a tutor and lecturer at the University of Melbourne, teaching classes on programming, algorithmics, artificial intelligence, theoretical computer science, networks, and operating systems.
+Before that, I completed a Bachelor of Science at the University of Melbourne, where I majored in computer science and software engineering and took electives in mathematics, physics, and education.

 Announcements